l-atelier-des-chercheurs/dodoc/README.md

 - $status           (String, editable)                    determines whether the folder gets listed
 - $password         (String, editable, stored as hash)    limit editing to users with password
 - $path             (String)                              path to folder, matches filesystem structure and URL
-- $infos            (Object)                              data gathered from the folder itself
+- $infos            (Object)                              data gathered from the folder itself (only available when url is appended with ?detailed=true)
   - size            (Number)                              size in bytes
 ```